 Penalty: $50.

-(4) Without limiting sub-bylaw (3), a person must not park a vehicle in a parking space, parking facility or part of a parking facility set aside for vehicles displaying a specified permit unless the person is the holder of the specified permit that is current.
+(4) Without limiting sub-bylaw (3), a person must not park a vehicle in a parking space, parking facility or part of a parking facility set aside for vehicles displaying either a visitor’s ticket or a specified permit unless the person is the holder of the specified permit that is current or the person —

-Penalty: $50.
+(a) has paid into a ticket vending machine the prescribed charge for parking the vehicle for the period of time during which the vehicle is parked; and

+(b) displays, in accordance with any direction in the sign, the visitor’s ticket for that period of parking issued from the ticket vending machine.

+(5) For the purposes of sub-bylaw (4), the prescribed charge is 60 cents for every hour or part of hour.

+[By-law 15 amended in Gazette 19 Dec 2006 p.
+5682.]

 16. Permit

 (1) A person who wishes to obtain a permit to park a vehicle on the site is to apply to the chief executive officer or an authorised person.

-(2) An application under sub-bylaw (1) is to be in a form approved by the chief executive officer or an authorised person.
+(2) An application under sub-bylaw (1) —

+(a) is to be in a form approved by the chief executive officer or an authorised person; and

+(b) is to be accompanied by payment of a fee of $7.20 per week for the period for which the permit is sought.

+(2a) The chief executive officer may waive the fee under sub-bylaw (2)(b) in a case where the chief executive officer or authorised person believes that there are proper grounds for doing so.

 (3) The chief executive officer or the authorised person to whom the application under sub-bylaw (1) is made, may issue to the applicant, a permit that allows the applicant to park a vehicle on the site.

 (4) A permit may be of general application or be issued —